-A chart which has an Alert Condition Formula set on it which is TRUE, will be highlighted in the Study Summary.
-To set the Alert Condition Formula, refer to To Enter an Alert Condition on the Main Chart/Price Graph.
+A chart which has an Alert Condition Formula set on it which is TRUE, will have the Chart field for it highlighted in the Study Summary.
+To set the Alert Condition Formula on the chart, refer to To Enter an Alert Condition on the Main Chart/Price Graph.

-A study on a chart set to be included in the Study Summary that has and Alert Condition Formula set on it which is TRUE will be highlighted in the Study Summary.
-To set the Alert Condition Formula, refer to To Enter an Alert Condition on a Study.
+A study on a chart set to be included in the Study Summary that has an Alert Condition Formula set on it which is TRUE will have its Subgraphs fields highlighted in the Study Summary.
+To set the Alert Condition Formula on a study, refer to To Enter an Alert Condition on a Study.